samcooler/flame_art/README.md

 There is a `raw` map of nozzels, which is how they are attached to the controllers, then there is a configured map to the scheme that pattern developers use.

-In our implementation, this map is done in `flame_test` configuration.
-Please see the `flame_test` documentation for more details.
+In our implementation, this map is done in `flamatik` configuration.

+Please see the `flamatik` README for more details.

 ## Aperture calibration

 The pattern developers will write in "0.0" to "1.0" intensity of flame for apertures, but the servos themselves need to be calibrated.

-This calibration mapping exists in `flame_test` because that's the code that outputs the Artnet.
+This calibration mapping exists in `flamatik` because that's the code that outputs the Artnet.

-It would also be sensible for the controller to have a calibration table, and 0..255 in Artnet to be "full range", but we decided to put the calibration in `flame_test` because it's easier to update.
+It would also be sensible for the controller to have a calibration table, and 0..255 in Artnet to be "full range", but we decided to put the calibration in `flamatik` because it's easier to update.

 Therefore, 0..255 maps to (essentially) full range of the servo, and pattern writers will use 0 ..
-1.0 , but there is a calibration table in `flame_test` which will trim the ends, what you'll see for "full on" will have a different range.
+1.0 , but there is a calibration table in `flamatik` which will trim the ends, what you'll see for "full on" will have a different range.
 Eg, 14 might be off, and 250 might be full on, for a given servo.

-Please see the `flame_test` readme for how to configure this.
+Please see the `flamatik` readme for how to configure this.